krantiparida/AudioSetZSL/README.md

 The examples for each class has been divided into three subsets namely, train, test and val.

-Similary, for the task of ZSL the classes in the dataset is divided into see and unseen.
+Similary, for the task of ZSL the classes in the dataset is divided into seen and unseen.

 We also provide the pre-trained features for both audio and video.
-The features are so obtained that it can be used for the task of ZSL as there is no unseen class overlap with the pre-training of the network (refer to our [paper]() for the detailed process of the dataset split).
+The features are so obtained that it can be used for the task of ZSL as there is no unseen class overlap with the pre-training of the network (refer to our [paper](http://openaccess.thecvf.com/content_WACV_2020/papers/Parida_Coordinated_Joint_Multimodal_Embeddings_for_Generalized_Audio-Visual_Zero-shot_Classification_and_WACV_2020_paper.pdf) for the detailed process of the dataset split).
 To download the pretrained feature follow the link : [Download]()

 ## Contact